typst/packages/packages/preview/showybox-1.0.0/README.md

 **Showybox** is a Typst package for creating colorful and customizable boxes.

-_Please note that this version (v.0.3.0) **isn't yet published at Typst's official package repository**.
-If you want to use this package, see https://github.com/typst/packages/tree/main/packages/preview for the latest stable version_

 ## Usage

 To use this library through the Typst package manager (for Typst 0.6.0 or greater), write `#import "@preview/showybox:1.0.0": showybox` at the beginning of your Typst file.